Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Also, as a cool fact, Tossa de Mar was the first place in the world to declare itself an Anti-Bullfighting City in 1989.

-So get ready, all you adventurous travellers out there; in this post, we’ll be sharing awesome things to do in this charming village and its surroundings.
+So get ready, all you adventurous travellers out there; in this post, we’ll share awesome things to do in this charming village and its surroundings.

 Tossa de Mar main beach